bump-sh/docs/src/_guides/openapi/express-api-openapi.md

 import OpenAPIFramework from "openapi-framework";

 // Use OpenAPIFramework similarly than in the express-openapi library
-// to generate the OpenAPI definition file of our API const framework = new OpenAPIFramework.default({
+// to generate the OpenAPI document of our API const framework = new OpenAPIFramework.default({
   featureType: 'middleware',
   name: "express-openapi",